“Social media is not a media. The key is to listen, engage, and build relationships.”

 8. The guidelines prohibit the application of filters for social media advertisements in case they exaggerate the effect of the claim that the brand is making- for example, makes hair shinier, teeth whiter among others.

 9. The influencers are required to practice due diligence in case of any technical or performance claims made by them.
-For instance, 2x better, effect lasts for one-month, fastest speed, best in class, etc. The due diligence should be supported by correspondence from the advertiser or brand’s end in order to assure that the particular claim can be accomplished with scientific substantiation.
+For instance, 2x better, the effect lasts for one month, fastest speed, best in class, etc. The due diligence should be supported by correspondence from the advertiser or brand’s end in order to assure that the particular claim can be accomplished with scientific substantiation.

 Complaint handling as per ASCI guidelines: